ymentha14/FromAdamtoW/README.md

 Lastly we decided to discard epochs that were not reached by all attempts, even if the accuracy for that epoch was the highest for such hyper-parameters combination.
-This choice was done since we believed that if not all observations reached such epoch (due to early stopping), then it is likely that results for that epoch are noisy and hence not meaningful.
+This choice was done since we believe that if not all observations reached such epoch (due to early stopping), then it is likely that results for that epoch are noisy and hence not meaningful.

-### Actual Test
+### Testing Phase

 This is the interesting part of the project, and the one you would execute by running `python main.py`: we want to record the train and test